dschonholtz/ValueInvestorsClub/README.md

 # Please, don't just clone and scrape!

 The ValueInvestorsClub is an amazing website.
 I don't want folks to scrape it more than necessary potentially causing unnecessary load to their servers.
 If I find this getting too much traffic I'll be taking the repo private.

+Please see connect to the DB image, on how to use the data.

-If you want the associated data please contact me or just generally want to chat, contact me @ schonholtz {dot} d {at} northeastern {dot} edu
+If you have any questions please contact me @ schonholtz {dot} d {at} northeastern {dot} edu

 # Running this tool